mk-fg/lafs-backup-tool/README.md

 One addtion to the queue-file format is a "enc" key, which in example above indicates that file contents are encoded using xz compression.
-In case of compression (as with most other possible encodings), "size" field doesn't indicate real (decoded) file size, which isn't really stored anywhere.
+In case of compression (as with most other possible encodings), "size" field doesn't indicate real (decoded) file size.

 ##### Twisted-based http client